Implementation NotesΒΆ

 Occasionally, a wrapper implementation will need to reference another wrapper

-version.
+implementation, rather than the base xp version.
 The easiest way to do this

-is to call array_namespace
+is to call array_namespace, like

 wrapped_xp = array_namespace(x)